ibm-cloud-docs/containers/cs_loadbalancer_about.md

 <br />

 ## Comparison of basic and DSR load balancing in version 1.0 and 2.0 NLBs
 {: #comparison}

 When you create an NLB, you can choose a version 1.0 NLB, which performs basic load balancing, or version 2.0 NLB, which performs direct server return (DSR) load balancing.
-Note that version 2.0 NLBs are in beta.
 {: shortdesc}

 **How are versions 1.0 and 2.0 NLBs similar?**